quixio/quix-streams/docs/introduction.md

 The Quix SDK automatically serializes data from native types in your language.
 You can work with familiar data types, such as [Pandas DataFrames](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe), without worrying about conversion.
-Serialization can be painful, especially if it is done with performance in mind.
-We serialize native types using our codecs so you don’t have to worry about that.
+Serialization can be difficult, especially if it is done with performance in mind.
+We serialize native types using our codecs so you don’t have to implement that.

 Refer to the [Data serialization](/sdk/features/data-serialization) section of this documentation for more information.